 The idea is to start with the BTN routine, then very, very slowly build from there, while always allowing yourself to do just the BTN version if that’s all you’ve got.
 In that spirit, here are five food-related BTN practices for you to consider.

 - If your goal is to bring lunch to work, the BTN might be to bring at least an apple to work every single day.
 Apples are inexpensive, a bag will last in the fridge for about a month, and they don’t have to be refrigerated.
 The perfect BTN portable snack.
 But only do apples if you enjoy them!
 You could do this with mandarin oranges, individually wrapped cheese or nuts.
 The trick is to bring at least that same simple thing every day, even if you don’t have time or energy to pack a whole lunch, to establish the neural pathway that will turn this into a habit.

 - If your goal is to curb emotional eating, how about a hot bath after dinner every evening?
-As the book Intuitive Eating suggests, “learn to cope with your emotions without using food”.
-Developing better emotional coping skills might take more than a nightly hot bath, but if you love melting into one, it’s definitely fits the easy, fun, and “better than nothing” criteria.
+The big idea is to develop coping skills that don’t involve food, which might take more than a nightly soak, but it certainly fits the easy, enjoyable, and “better than nothing” criteria, assuming you’re a bath person.
 Perhaps from there you develop a whole calming evening routine, but for now, is there something “ridiculously easy” you can do to relax every day?